Nature

 The sparkling waters of Buzzards Bay are a critical habitat for birds and other wildlife.
 For most of the nineteenth century, the bay was also the most important whaling port in the world.
 When the whaling industry in New Bedford reached its height in 1856, the town’s whaling fleet included more than three hundred vessels.
 In Moby Dick, the journey across Buzzards Bay to Nantucket is the first adventure for protagonists Ishmael and Queequeg.

 Quissett Harbor, in Woods Hole, is one of the best protected harbors in Buzzards Bay.
 The Knob hugs the harbor, sheltering it from storms.
-According to local historians, “quissett” is an adaptation of “quamquissett,” which means “star of the sea” in the Massachusetts language.
-Native Americans named the harbor “quamquissett” because it has five points: the bay, Gansett Point, the outer harbor, Muddy Cove, and the inner harbor.
+According to local historians, “quissett” is an adaptation of “quamquissett,” which means “star of the sea” in the Wampanoag language.
+They named the harbor “quamquissett” because it has five points: the bay, Gansett Point, the outer harbor, Muddy Cove, and the inner harbor.